airpair/git-powered-collaborative-blogging/post.md

 ### 1.1 Announcing Social Authoring on AirPair

 Pretty much anything part Git, or Octocat related is going to be cool.
-If you've already enjoyed AirPair's posts section, it gives me great pleasure knowing that from today our community content is about to get way more awesome.
-Join our ***Social Authoring*** experiment as an author publishing your own posts, or reviewer contributing to posts by others using **Forks and Pull Requests**.
+If you've already enjoyed some of the epic community posts that have gone viral on AirPair, it gives me great pleasure knowing from today our community content is about to get way more awesome, as ***authors can now work with readers using Forks and Pull Requests***.

+With our new *GitHub Powered Workflow*, we hope to usher collaboration that will enable more accurate and refined technical writing than ever before.

 ![Collaborate on post using Git](/static/img/pages/posts/authoring-flow.png)

-With our new *GitHub Powered Workflow*, we hope to usher collaboration that will enable more accurate and refined technical writing than ever before.
-In this post, I'll cover how we integrated GitHub intertwined with many cool opportunities that make our new authoring setup significant.
-We'll end leading into our ***$100,000 Developer Writing Competition***, but before diving into details, here's a screenshot to get you thinking:
+In this post, I'll cover how we integrated GitHub and many of the cool opportunities that make our new authoring setup significant.
+We'll end leading into our ***$100,000 Developer Writing Competition***.

+Before diving into details, here's a screenshot to get you thinking:

 ![Fork a post on AirPair](//airpair.github.io/img/2015/01/fork-examples.png)

-### 1.2 Benefits for readers and authors
+### 1.2 Benefits of Social Authoring

-We think readers are going to love
+Readers are going to love

-- More proofed, comprehensive and up to date technical content than ever before - Clear quality signals from our rating system
+- More proofed, comprehensive and up to date technical content than ever before
+- Clear quality signals on which posts to read
-- The **ability to contribute** without the time or understanding required to author a whole post
+- The **ability to contribute** small bytes, without the time or understanding required to author a whole post

-We think authors are going love
+Authors are going love

 - Exposure to more feedback than publishing elsewhere
 - Crowdsourced help improving post quality
 - A forum to bounce whacky ideas before they become public
-- Instant exposure for great posts, without peviously amassing a personal following
+- Instant exposure for great posts (without needing a personal following)

 ### 1.3 Getting involved